 What Clouds Produce Rain?

-The clouds that produce rain are cumulonimbus and nimbostratus clouds.
+Two clouds produce rain: cumulonimbus and nimbostratus clouds.
 Stratus clouds can produce precipitation in the form of drizzle.

 Stratus clouds are low-level clouds generally forming below 6,000 feet.
 They form in uniform sheets when light, upward air currents lift a thin layer of air high enough to reach the dew point.
 These clouds can form as low as a few hundred feet above the ground and are shallow and cover a large area, producing fog and mist.
 Stratus clouds can produce drizzle, but they are called nimbostratus clouds when they produce heavy rain.
 [3]

-Incredible amounts of energy are released by a cumulonimbus during the storm.
+A cumulonimbus cloud releases incredible amounts of energy during the storm.
 This buildup of energy is what causes heavy rains.
-When cumulonimbus clouds are associated with a cold front, the storms often come with more winds and energy.
+When cumulonimbus clouds are associated with a cold front, the storms often bring more winds and energy.
 These clouds produce lightning and thunder; on occasion, hail and even violent tornadoes can develop.
 Cold fronts move quickly, and the precipitation falling from cumulonimbus clouds is intense but brief in duration.
+[7]

 Expert Opinion